Stav-Kr/Stav-Kr/README.md

 ### Hi there 👋
 I am a physics graduate working as a Data Science Apprentice.
-In this github account I store mostly hobby projects and university work.
+In this github account I store mostly personal projects and university work.

 #### Languages & Tools: